WIPACrepo/publication-web-db/README.md

 ### Main (route: /)

-Main route displays publications, and can be filtered.
+Displays publications, and can be filtered.

 Filters:
 * Project